 Always do your research before committing to an ink brand, because you may find a cheaper, third-party alternative for a fraction of the price.

 Ultimately, printer ink is expensive for many reasons.
 Some of those reasons involve manufacturing, while others involve consumer choices.
 The fact of the matter is ink, and printing technologies, cost a lot of money to develop, and therefore, most manufacturers have to sell ink at a high price.

 To save money on ink, you can invest in a more efficient printer and cartridges.
-Or, you can sell your unused ink or toner cartridges online for money.
+Or, you can sell your unused ink or toner cartridges online for cash.
 Then you can invest that money in better printing tools and save yourself even more money on ink.
 After all, printer ink is quite expensive.